hed-standard/hed-specification/docs/source/Appendix_A.md

   - A schema attribute only applies to value classes.
 ``````

-A given schema attribute can only apply to one type of schema element as
-controlled by  `unitClassProperty`, `unitModifierProperty`, `unitModifierProperty`, `unitProperty`, and `valueClassProperty`.
+The element that a schema attribute can apply to is controlled by `unitClassProperty`, `unitModifierProperty`, `unitModifierProperty`, `unitProperty`, and `valueClassProperty`.
 A schema attribute that doesn't have one of these properties only applies to node elements in the schema section.

 The `boolProperty` controls how a given schema attribute is applied to other